The Anti-Bribery and Anti-Corruption Review: Japan

 i Enforcement of domestic anti-bribery laws

 There have been a number of domestic bribery cases at both the national and local government level.
-Most recently, in 2019, a House of Representatives member was arrested and indicted on a charge of accepting bribes from a Chinese company in relation to integrated resort (IR) projects including a casino when he was serving as a State Minister in charge thereof.
+Most recently, in 2019, a House of Representatives member was arrested and indicted on a charge of accepting bribes from a Chinese company in relation to integrated resort projects including a casino when he was serving as a State Minister in charge thereof.
 Also, in 2021, a number of public officials of the Ministry of Internal Affairs and Communications were punished for violation of the Ethics Code due to lavish meals or entertainment treated by Nippon Telegraph and Telephone Corporation or its group companies.

 ii Extraterritorial application of the CC